andraz213/UrbanNoiseSensing/README.md

 Here are the steps to creating a deployment:
 1. Set the deployment name and descrition
-2. Check which sensors will be used in this deployment
+2. Select sensors that will be used in this deployment
-3. Place these sensors on a map to set their location
+3. Place the sensors on a map to set their location
-4. Check which gateways will be used
+4. Select which gateways will be used
 5. Place gateways on the map and type in wifi credentials
 6. Save changes

 When the cahnges are saved, the new deployment and appropriate new data buckets will be created.
+Deployments will allow a quick overview of the latest data and sensor status after sensors are deployed on location.

 ## Before sensing